Hiro427/creader/README.md

 ### About

-I wrote this project to learn Bash, it allows the reading downloaded manga from [MangaDex](https://mangadex.org/)
+It allows reading and downloading manga from [MangaDex](https://mangadex.org/)

 ### Please Read

 **As of February 8th, 2025**

+I wrote this project to learn Bash using only Non AI sources, if you see anything I my might've missed or something to improve the script, feel free to open an issue.

-I'm still learning all the quirks of Bash, so the Keymaps situation is far from perfect.
+The Keymaps situation is far from perfect.
+Sometimes depending on the current application state, Ctrl+c doesn't stop all of the processes.
 See Keymaps Section for more details.

 Currently Manga can only be read after being downloaded.

 I am working on "Live Reading", I'm just a bit burnt out with this project at the moment.
+ButI'll get on it as soon as possible.

 Keymaps situation is far from perfect but